Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 - Discuss best practices for when to use vector stores and how to improve search-retrieval perfomance.

-**How do language models leanr knowledge ?**
+**How do language models learn knowledge ?**

-Through `model training` or `fine-tuning` is usually better-suied to teach a model specialized tasks.
+- Through `model training` or `fine-tuning`: is usually better-suied to teach a model specialized tasks.

-Through model inputs.
+- Through model inputs:
   - Insert knowledge or **context** into the input-tokenize-embeddings.
   - Ask the LM to incorpate the context in its output.

 ### Passing conext to LMs heps factual recall.

-Analogy: Take an exam with **open notes**
+*Analogy*: Take an exam with **open notes**
 Downside:
 	Context length limitation
 		- OpenAI gpt-3.5 accepts a maximum of 4000 tokens as context.
 		- Commom mitigation method: pass document summaries instead.
 		- Anthropic´s Claude: 100k token limit

 ![llm](img/04_RAG.PNG))